thomasfire/agent_smith/README.md

-	vk_api - foreign library with Apache license for easy using VK API;
+	vk_api/ - foreign library with Apache license for easy using VK API;

-	jconfig - library that is used by vk_api;
+	jconfig/ - library that is used by vk_api;